They call themselves numbers guys. Stat guys. Official titles often reference analytics.

 HIS COACHING PEDIGREE

-In 19 seasons as a head coach, Brey's teams have won three conference titles.
+In 20 seasons as a head coach, Brey's teams have won three conference titles and two regular-season championships.
 And while the accomplishments and success of those campaigns are noteworthy, one can't help but be captivated by his contagious enthusiasm and genuine sincerity.
 He's a man whose basketball bloodlines are as impressive as any coach in the collegiate ranks today.

 Brey has a true passion for the game.
 He is an individual who appreciates the bonds and relationships he forms with his players, and he's coach who understands the impact he can have on a player's life.
 He is, in no uncertain terms, a man who cares about the young men he coaches.